AudreyKj/color-search-app/README.md

     <br />
 -   filter saved color palettes by tag (only for logged in users)
     <br />
--   admin page where users can visualize data about the the app's users (made with chart.js)
+-   admin page that visualizes data about the the app's users (made with chart.js)
     <br />
 -   login/ register (password hashed with bcrypt)
     <br />